Becoming a government supplier

 It is free to view the opportunities, but there are fees for accessing additional services.

-Want to learn more about procurement?
+To learn more about provincial/municipal procurement

 MERX offers free tutorials on several tender-related topics such as how to search for tenders and electronic bid submission.
-The federal government offers webinars and seminars on procurement-related topics on its buy and sell website.
-The Canada Business Network has information and tools to help you complete the tasks required to sell to the federal government.